codycollier/ml-playground/README.md

 ### ml-playground

-Machine learning playground for learning, proof-of-concept examples, and general exploration
+A place for learning, practice, proof-of-concept examples, and general exploration in machine learning